What is Meniere’s Disease?

 For instance, doctors can give drugs that flush out excess fluids, reducing pressure on the inner ear.
 Other drugs that may help relieve the effects such as vertigo and nausea are anti-vertigo and anti-nausea drugs respectively.

-Making the right lifestyle choices could be the lifesaver for Meniere’s.
+Making the right lifestyle choices could be a lifesaver for Meniere’s.
 A low-salt diet should also be encouraged since too much salt may result in fluid loss.
-Additional suggestions could include caffeine and alcohol reduction that tend to worsen some symptoms of schizophrenia.
+Additional suggestions could include caffeine and alcohol reduction, which tend to worsen some symptoms of schizophrenia.

 When it becomes unbearable, surgical options like endolymphatic sac decompression and vestibular nerve section, respectively, are taken into account, in severe cases.
 The procedures focus on relieving symptoms but target the problems at the level of the inner ear.